 Hice Ranch in Austin, 1910

-On July 14, 1910, native Iowan William Weyrauch purchased 87 acres near Austin, Colorado, from Austin Miller, the town’s namesake.
-The property had several small houses and a thriving apple orchard that grew over the next few years to include peach trees.
-Produce from the orchard was shipped east by train from the Weyrauch Packing House to Kansas City and Chicago, among other places.
-After the War, William and Genevieve Hice bought the orchard, growing apples, peaches, pears, cherries, prunes, and pear-apples until the mid-1970s when Edward Hice purchased the land and took over operations.
-Today the ranch produces alfalfa, corn, wheat, and milo as well as fruit from over 200 60-year-old apple trees.
-The 1920s house, barn, and garage are still in as are the chicken house and granary.
+On July 14, 1910, William Weyrauch and his wife Inez purchased 87 acres near Austin, Colorado, from Austin Miller, the town’s namesake.
+They raised a daughter, Genevieve, and an adopted son Kenneth.
+The property had several small houses and a thriving apple orchard, which grew to include lots of peaches in the next few years.
+Produce from the orchards was shipped east by train from the Weyrauch Packing House in Austin to markets in Kansas City and Chicago.
+After WWII, Genevieve married William O. Hice from Paonia, Colorado, and they took over the orchards and raised three children—Carolyn, Ed, and Marilee.
+They grew apples, peaches, pears, cherries, prunes, and a hybrid pear-apple developed by William Hice.
+In the mid-1970s Ed Hice took over the operations of the farm.
+Today the ranch produces nursery stock and still has 200 60-year-old producing apple trees.
+The original 1920s house, barn, chicken house, granary, and garage are still being used today.

 Valley Homestead in Hotchkiss, 1899